 The walk to Cathedral Cove begins in the small town of Hahei.
 Here you’ll find the main car park which has plenty of room for cars and campers large and small.
-From the car park its about a 10 minute walk to Hahei beach, and, walking along the beach it will take around 15 minutes until you reach the start of the Cathedral Cove track.
-Alternatively you can catch the shuttle bus directly from the car park to the start of the track.
+From the car park, it’s about a 10-minute walk to Hahei beach.
+From there, walking along the beach, it will take around 15 minutes until you reach the start of the Cathedral Cove track.
+Alternatively, you can catch the shuttle bus directly from the car park to the start of the track.
 The park and ride shuttle costs $5 per adult (return), $3 per child and $10 for a family of 4.
-It runs through peak season, so from the 30th of April and throughout the winter months, you can just drive straight up the hill to the start of the Cathedral Cove Walk.
+The shuttle runs through peak season, so from the 30th of April.
+Throughout the winter months, you can just drive straight up the hill to the start of the Cathedral Cove Walk.

-As a side note to parking, there are some illustrious locals living closer to the start of the walk who hire out part of their drive ways to desperate tourists, so if you really don’t want to walk the extra half hour or so, try driving closer to the start of the track.
-You won’t miss the signs, but be aware that parking in someones driveway will be a lot more expensive.
+As a side note to parking, there are some illustrious locals living closer to the start of the walk who hire out part of their driveways to desperate tourists.
+If you really don’t want to walk the extra half hour or so, try driving closer to the start of the track.
+You won’t miss the signs, but be aware that parking in someone’s driveway will be a lot more expensive.

-The track takes about an hour as you wander along cliff tops, through forest and past secluded beaches.
-Make sure you take the time to stop off and explore them, and if you’ve got snorkle gear, we’d highly recommend it.
+The track takes about an hour as you wander along cliff tops, through forests and past secluded beaches.
+Make sure you take the time to stop off and explore them, and if you’ve got snorkel gear, we’d highly recommend it.
 Our favourite beach on the way to Cathedral Cove, by far, was Stingray Bay.

 The walk may not be very long, but it is hilly.
 Once you descend onto Cathedral Cove beach and take in the towering arch, relax in the shade or take a swim in the cool water.

-If you’re interested in exploring Cathedral Cove but don’t have time to explore the Coromandel in full, a day tour from Auckland is also a great option.
+A day tour from Auckland is also a great option if you’re interested in exploring Cathedral Cove but don’t have time to explore the Coromandel fully.

 As you leave Hahei and Cathedral Cove behind, head towards Hot Water beach to enjoy the comfort of this natural hot spring.